-As parents, it hurts to see our kids, grandkids, or spiritual children go through difficulties, doesn’t it?
+As parents, it hurts to see our kids or grandkids go through difficulties, doesn’t it?
 And if you’re like me, you’d like to fix all their problems.
 Kiss it and make it better like we did when they were small.

 And when life hits with really tough trials like unemployment, poor health, marital problems, or divorce, it all really weighs me down.
 Everything starts seeming negative and hopeless.
 Even after praying and praying.
 And I long to snap my fingers, find the right answers, and fix it all.